bbc/genie-starter-pack/docs/theming.md

 ## What is a theme?

 A theme is a set of assets that give a Genie component a certain look and feel, and can be swapped out to 'reskin' the components.
 For example, a 'Danger Mouse' or a 'Worst Witch' theme could be applied to the same game to change the branding.

 ## What is in and out of scope for theming?

 Audio, Animations, Sprites, Graphics and Fonts are in scope for theming.
 Alterations to the code other than configuration changes in JSON files to support new assets are currently out of scope.

 ## How does theming work?

 At this stage, theming is currently undertaken mostly by performing a straight swap on assets, replacing images / audio / sprites like for like in order to create the desired theme.
+The image paths are set in `themes/[name of theme]/assets-master-pack.json`.

-Additional configuration of screens and assets is done by modifying JSON files.
-There will be a 'default' theme for components that can be used as a template.
+Additional configuration (for things like font size and colour) is done by modifying `themes/[name of theme]/config.json`.
+There is a 'default' theme for components that can be used as a template.

 ## How do I test my theme?

-To quickly view a specific theme, you can launch it using the querystring 'theme': http://localhost:8080/?theme=themeName, replacing themeName with the name of your theme.
+To quickly view a specific theme, you can launch it using the query string 'theme': http://localhost:8080/?theme=themeName, replacing themeName with the name of your theme.
+If none is specified, it will load the 'default' theme.

 ## Individual component theme specification